lleewwiiss/Distributed-Tensorflow-Template/README.md

         return {"input": input_data}, example["label"]

 ```
 - In your initialiser ensure your new model and trainer are used.
-This scripts is used to initialise and train your model
+These scripts are used to initialise and train your model.
 ```python
 def init() -> None:
     """